NoraCodes/charpicker/README.md

 where `<tab>` is the actual tab character.

 Everything after the tab character is typed, except trailing spaces (allowing kaomoji).

-This file is `special_character_list`.
+The project's provided file is `special_character_list`.
 It was compiled partially with a machine and partially by hand (with help from mbfraga) and contributions are much appreciated.

+You can also have your own special character list:
+`~/.config/charpicker/special_character_list`.
+The symbols in this file are added to the provided symbols.

 You can override the provided theme with the `~/.config/charpicker/theme.rasi` file.